Restore missing teeth with a dental bridge

 How dental bridges work

-Lastly, there is the option of an implant-supported bridge.
-This is ideal for when many teeth are missing.
-The implants are fixed directly onto the bone of the jaw and a bridge attached between them.
-This kind of bridge can be fitted even if you have no teeth at all, and is a better solution than dentures.
+This is used in cases when many teeth are missing.
+The implants are imbedded into the bone of the jaw and a bridge is attached between them.
+Implant-supported bridges can be fitted even if you have no teeth at all, and is a longer-lasting, more secure solution than dentures.

 Dental bridge vs dental implant